-The Lewitt LCT 440 PURE is, as usual, a large diaphragm condenser microphone.
-It uses the same high-end components and capsule technology as Lewitt’s prestige models, but LCT 440 PURE is available with less than $300.
+The Lewitt LCT 440 PURE is, as usual, a large-diaphragm condenser microphone.
+It uses the same high-end components and capsule technology as Lewitt’s prestige models, but LCT 440 PURE is available for less than $300.

 Designed and engineered in Vienna, Austria, this studio microphone offers excellent sound quality with a rich bass response and boosted the treble without causing any harshness to the tone.
 The LCT 440 PURE’s cardioid polar pattern guarantees active rear rejection, making it ideal for home recording studios.
 It has a super low self-noise of 7db and is incredibly sensitive.

-It’s a bit hard to find anything wrong about the LCT-440-PURE.
+It’s a bit hard to find anything wrong with the LCT-440-PURE.
 You can use it to record vocals, acoustic instruments, guitar amplifiers, drums, percussion, and everything else you have in your home studio.